SABR Convention History

 - Related audio: Listen to John Schuerholz’s keynote speech at SABR 40

-- Read more: Read every article from The National Pastime: Baseball in the Peach State, the SABR 40 convention publication
+- Read more: Read every article from The National Pastime: Baseball in the Peach State, the SABR 40 convention journal

 - Photo gallery: View a collection of photos from SABR 40 (courtesy of Peter Garver and Jacob Pomrenke)